qlcchain/qlcchain.github.io/docs/api/rpc/pov.md

 Return miner statistics

 - **Parameters**:

   - `addresses`: addresses of miners

 - **Returns**:

   - `minerStats`: statistics of all miners
+  - `mainBlockNum`: the total number of blocks dug up by the miners

+  - `mainRewardAmount`: the total gas dug up by the miners
+  - `stableBlockNum`: the total number of blocks that can be claimed now
+  - `stableRewardAmount`: the total gas that can be claimed now
 - **Example**:

 ::: demo